Gajendra18/Batch-Processing/README.md

 # Batch Processing

-A batch Processing application developed using Spring Batch to  parallely process large csv files containing millions of records and store them in the database using master-worker approach.
+A batch Processing application developed using Spring Batch framework which can process large csv/excel files containing millions of records and store them in the database using master-worker approach.
+This can also be used to send marketing/deadline email alerts to users and can be scheduled to run on particular time.